llpeterson/foundation/performance.md

 worth of data before the sender manages to respond.
 In our example above, that amount corresponds to 5.5 $$\times$$ 10$$^6$$ bits (671 KB) of data.
-On the other hand, if the sender does not fill the pipe—sends a whole RTT $$\times$$ bandwidth product's worth of data before it stops to wait for a signal—the sender will not fully utilize the network.
+On the other hand, if the sender does not fill the pipe—i.e., does not send a whole RTT $$\times$$ bandwidth product's worth of data before it stops to wait for a signal—the sender will not fully utilize the network.

-Note that most of the time we are interested in the RTT scenario, which we simply refer to as the delay $$\times$$ bandwidth product, without explicitly saying that "delay" is the RTT (i.e., the one-way delay by two).
+Note that most of the time we are interested in the RTT scenario, which we simply refer to as the delay $$\times$$ bandwidth product, without explicitly saying that "delay" is the RTT (i.e., multiply the one-way delay by two).
 Usually, whether the "delay" in delay $$\times$$ bandwidth means one-way latency or RTT is made clear by the context.
 [Table 1](#delay-bw) shows some examples of  RTT $$\times$$ bandwidth